micmejia/bible-dump/NKJV/2 Kings/2 Kgs 8.md

 But it happened on the next day that he took a thick cloth and dipped _it_ in water, and spread _it_ over his face so that he died; and Hazael reigned in his place. ## Jehoram Reigns in Judah

 ###### 16
-Now in the fifth year of Joram the son of Ahab, king of Israel, Jehoshaphat _having been_ king of Judah, Jehoram the son of Jehoshaphat began to reign as [^b]king of Judah.
+Now in the fifth year of Joram the son of Ahab, king of Israel, Jehoshaphat _having been_ king of Judah, Jehoram the son of Jehoshaphat began to reign as king of Judah.

 ###### 17
 He was thirty-two years old when he became king, and he reigned eight years in Jerusalem.